 The Final Girls is a pretty clever concept for a horror comedy.
 Essentially a combination of Last Action Hero and Scream, the flick tosses a gang of sarcastic contemporary teens into a ludicrously silly 80s slasher movie.
 A pretty fun concept filled with bad-movie jokes and ironic humor.
 Unfortunately, the filmmakers decided to make it in PG-13, so the necessary gore and elaborate kill scenes feel neutered.
 Plus, quite frankly, the single joke premise wears thin pretty quickly.
 It’s still fairly fun, yet I couldn’t help but feel disappointed.
 CGM’s Mel, on the other hand, will likely love it.
 So stay tuned to our podcast for the day that she tells me how wrong I am about this movie (even though she’s actually wrong).

 Turkish director Can Evrenol delivered his directorial debut in this year’s Midnight Madness program and the guy instantly established himself as a name to watch for folks who enjoy disgustingly graphic gore.
 The flick is about a collection of policemen to take a call to an abandoned building where they stumble into a black mass and take a journey to hell.
 The movie takes a little while to get going, but once the horror kicks in, Evrenol pummels his audience with some of the most profoundly disturbing and nightmarish imagery to pop up in a horror movie for quite some time.
-Baskin is reminiscent of the films of the great Lucio Fulci (City of the Living Dead, The Beyond) in its use of hallucinogenic colors, nightmare logic, gag-inducing gore, and close-up eye-gouging.
+Baskin is reminiscent of the films of the great Lucio Fulci (City of the Living Dead, The Beyond) in its use of hallucinogenic colours, nightmare logic, gag-inducing gore, and close-up eye-gouging.
 The movie requires a strong stomach to properly appreciate, but those with the right constitution should get a kick out of Evrenol’s gooey gore goodness.

 The “Weirdo” Award For Weirdest Movie: The Lobster